jwilkins/hash-that-tree/README.md

 #hash-that-tree
-A ruby command line app that compares the MD5 hashes of the files in different folders
+A ruby command line app prints the MD5 hashes all of the files in an array of folders.
+The output can be in standard text, csv, html or json.

-It allows the user to enter folder locations, then iterats through the files, creating and comparing the MD5 hashes of the files with the same name
+Also has a compare functionthat takes 2 folder, then iterates through the files and comparing the MD5 hashes of the files with the same name

+## Usage
+	# to view help
+	hashthattree help

+	# Get the hash of all files in a folder (with optional formatting)
+	hashthattree hashit ./spec/testfiles/1
+	hashthattree hashit ./spec/testfiles/1 -o=csv
+	hashthattree hashit ./spec/testfiles/1 -o=html
+	hashthattree hashit ./spec/testfiles/1 -o=json

+	# Get the hash of all files in multiple folders
+	hashthattree hashit ./spec/testfiles/1

+	# run the app on the test files in two folders (this will soon be depreciated)
+	hashthattree compare ./spec/testfiles/1 ./spec/testfiles/2
+	hashthattree compare ./spec/testfiles/1 ./spec/testfiles/2 csv
+	hashthattree compare ./spec/testfiles/1 ./spec/testfiles/2 html
+	hashthattree compare ./spec/testfiles/1 ./spec/testfiles/2 json

 ## Installation